-Amendments to the 2013 Regulations made by 2020 Regulations
+Amendments to the 2013 Regulations made by 2021

+Regulations

-- 1. The new statutory instrument1 amends the 2013 CTRS Regulations to up-rate certain figures used within those Regulations to calculate entitlement to a Council Tax Reduction, and the amount of any reduction awarded to applicants in 2020/21.
+- The new statutory instrument1 amends the 2013 CTRS Regulations to up-rate certain figures used within those Regulations to calculate entitlement to a Council Tax Reduction, and the amount of any reduction awarded to applicants in 2021/22.
 It also makes a number of consequential and technical amendments to the 2013 CTRS Regulations to take account of interrelated benefits and ensure they remain fit for purpose. - 2.
 The up-rating increases the various figures used to calculate an applicant's entitlement to a reduction and the amount of the reduction, in line with variations for living costs and earnings.
 The uprated figures relate to:

-Change Personal allowances in relation to working age, carer and disabled applicants Upration

-The financial figures in respect of these allowances have been amended and have increased in line with the cost of living rises.
-The convention is to uprate in line with the Consumer Price Index September figure from the previous year (2019), which is 1.7%.

-Personal allowances in relation to pensioner applicants

-The financial figures in respect of pensioner rates have been amended and are aligned with Housing Benefit.
+Change Impact Personal allowances in relation to working age, carer and disabled applicants The financial figures in respect of these allowances have been amended and have increased in line with the cost of living rises.
+The convention is to uprate in line with the Consumer Price Index September figure from the previous year (2020), which is 0.5%.
+Costs Uprating the financial figures in respect of pensioners and working age allowances would slightly increase total reductions under Council Tax Reduction Schemes.
+However, if the financial figures in relation to Non- Dependant Deductions were also uprated, this would mitigate some of the increase in Personal allowances in relation to pensioner applicants The financial figures in respect of pensioner rates have been amended and are aligned with Housing Benefit.
 These have been calculated with assistance from the Department of Work and Pensions and have been uprated by different mechanisms.
 For example, the Pension Credit standard minimum guarantee is uprated by earnings, whereas the Additional Pension and increments are uprated by prices.

-Non-dependant deductions

-The financial figures in relation to both the income bands and deductions made in relation to 'non-dependants' will be uprated.
-If amendments are not made, appropriate deductions would not be made from CTRS awards as the income thresholds would no longer reflect average earnings and the deduction would no longer reflect the overall cost of council tax.

-Impact

-Uprating the financial figures in respect of pensioners and working age allowances would slightly increase total reductions under Council Tax Reduction Schemes.
-However, if the financial figures in relation to Non-Dependant Deductions were also uprated, this would mitigate some of the increase in total reductions.
-Consequently, total council tax reductions are not expected to rise significantly as a result of the uprating.

-Benefits

-Uprating the financial figures in the 2013 CTRS Regulations will ensure that

-- the personal allowance for working age applicants continues to increase in line with the CPI (which is set at 1.7%).
-For example in 2020-21, the single person allowance would increase from £77.90 to £79.20 (an increase of £1.30). - the personal allowance for pensioners continues to increase in line with the standard minimum guarantee and savings credit.
-For example in 2020-21, the single person allowance would increase from £181.00 to £187.80 (an increase of £6.80). - non-dependant deduction rates are uprated, this will ensure the calculation used to assess the eligibility of nondependant households remains up-to-date.
-The calculation would continue to make a fair assessment of the income of nondependants and the cost of council tax.
-This will ensure the system remains fair and equitable.
+Non-dependant deductions The financial figures in relation to both the income bands and deductions made in relation to 'non-dependants' will be uprated.
+If amendments are not made, appropriate deductions would not be made from CTRS awards as the income thresholds would no longer reflect the overall cost of council tax. this would mitigate some of the increase in total reductions.
+Consequently, total council tax reductions are not expected to rise significantly because of the uprating.
+Benefits Uprating the financial figures in the 2013 CTRS Regulations will ensure that the personal allowance for working age applicants continues to increase in line with the CPI (which is set at 0.5%).
+For example in 2021-22, the single person allowance would increase from £79.20 to £79.60 (an increase of £0.40). the personal allowance for pensioners continues to increase in line with the standard minimum guarantee and savings credit.
+For example in 2021-2022, the single person allowance would increase of £3.70). non-dependant deduction rates are uprated, this will ensure the calculation used to assess the eligibility of non-dependant households remains up-to-date.
+The calculation would continue to make a fair assessment of the income of non-dependants and the cost of council tax.
+This will ensure the system remains fair

-1 The Council Tax Reduction Schemes (Prescribed Requirements and Default Scheme) (Wales) (Amendment) Regulations 2020
+1 The Council Tax Reduction Schemes (Prescribed Requirements and Default Scheme) (Wales) (Amendment) Regulations 2021